Bananapus/nana-core/README.md

 Rulesets give project creators the ability to update their project's rules over time, and also allows them to offer supporters contractual guarantees about the project's future.
 A properly designed ruleset can guarantee refunds to supporters, or make certain kinds of rugpulls impossible.

-Projects can further constrain their ability to change the project's rules with an _approval hook_ (more on hooks later).
-This is a customizable contract attached to each ruleset, used to determine whether the next ruleset in the queue is approved to take effect.
-One example is the [`JBDeadline`](https://github.com/Bananapus/nana-core/blob/main/src/JBDeadline.sol) contract, which rejects rulesets if they are not queued at least `N` seconds before the current ruleset ends.
+Projects can further constrain their ability to change the project's rules with an _approval hook_ (more on this under [*Hooks*](#hooks)).
+This is a customizable contract attached to each ruleset, used to determine whether the next ruleset in the queue is approved to take effect. `nana-core` provides the [`JBDeadline`](https://github.com/Bananapus/nana-core/blob/main/src/JBDeadline.sol) approval hook, which rejects rulesets if they are not queued at least `N` seconds before the current ruleset ends.
 In other words, rulesets must be queued before a deadline to take effect. `JBDeadline` offers a clear window during which supporters can review upcoming changes and react to them (for example, by redeeming or selling their project tokens) before they are implemented.

 ### Distributing Funds

+Aside from redemptions (see [*Redemptions*](#redemptions)), funds can be accessed from a project's terminals in two ways: payouts or surplus allowance.

 #### Payouts

+Payouts are the primary way a project can distribute funds from its terminals.
+Anyone can send a project's payouts with [`JBMultiTerminal.sendPayoutsOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol), which pays out funds within the bounds of the ruleset's pre-defined payout limits:

+Each ruleset is associated with a list of *payout limits*, which are stored in [`JBFundAccessLimits`](https://github.com/Bananapus/nana-core/blob/main/src/JBFundAccessLimits.sol).
+Each payout limit specifies an amount of funds that can be withdrawn from a project's terminals in terms of a specific currency.
+If a payout limit's currency is different from the currency used in a terminal, the amount of funds which can be paid out from that terminal varies depending on their exchange rate, as reported by [`JBPrices`](https://github.com/Bananapus/nana-core/blob/main/src/JBPrices.sol).
+Payout limits can only be set by the project's controller, and are set when a ruleset is queued.

-Each ruleset has a _payout limit_, which is the maximum amount of funds which can be withdrawn from the treasury during that ruleset.
-By default, all payouts go to the project's owner, but the owner can specify a list of wallets or other projects to receive a percent of the payout limit.
-The payout limit resets at the start of each ruleset, making recurring payouts easy to manage.
-This also means that if payouts are not used during a ruleset, they are lost.
+The sum of a ruleset's payout limits is the maximum amount of funds a project can pay out from its terminals during that ruleset.
+By default, all payouts go to the project's owner, but the owner can send payouts to multiple *splits*, which are other wallets or projects which will receive a percent of the payouts.
+Splits are stored and managed by [`JBSplits`](https://github.com/Bananapus/nana-core/blob/main/src/JBSplits.sol) – you can learn how splits are represented in the [`JBSplit`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBSplit.sol) struct.

+Splits are stored slightly differently from the project's other rules, and can be changed by the project's owner at any time (independently of the ruleset) with [`JBController.setSplitGroupsOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBController.sol#L593) unless they are locked – splits have an optional `lockedUntil` timestamp which prevents them from being changed until that time has passed.

+Payout limits reset at the start of each ruleset – projects can use rulesets as a regular cadence for recurring payouts.
+If payouts are not sent out during a ruleset, the funds stay in the project's terminals.

-Funds in excess of the payout limit are "surplus funds".
-Surplus funds stay in the project, serving as a runway for payouts in future rulesets.
+Funds in excess of the payout limits are "surplus funds".
+Surplus funds stay in the terminals, serving as a runway for payouts in future rulesets.
 If the project has redemptions enabled, token holders can redeem their tokens to reclaim some of the surplus funds.

 #### Surplus Allowance

+Project creators also have the option to withdraw surplus funds from a terminal with [`JBMultiTerminal.useAllowanceOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol#L432), which withdraws surplus funds for the `beneficiary` specified by the project owner up to the pre-defined surplus allowance limit:

+Like payout limits, surplus allowance limits are stored in [`JBFundAccessLimits`](https://github.com/Bananapus/nana-core/blob/main/src/JBFundAccessLimits.sol), and each surplus allowance limit specifies an amount of funds that can be withdrawn from a project's terminals in terms of a specific currency.
+Surplus allowance limits can only be set by the project's controller, and are set when a ruleset is queued.

-Rulesets can also specify a _surplus allowance_, which allows the project's owner to withdraw from the surplus funds.
-The surplus allowance does not reset at the start of each ruleset – once the surplus allowance is used, a new ruleset must be queued to reset it.
+*Unlike* payout limits, the surplus allowance **does not** reset at the start of each ruleset – once the surplus allowance is used, a new surplus allowance must be initialized by the controller before further surplus can be withdrawn.
 Surplus allowance is sometimes used for discretionary spending.
-Most projects use a surplus allowance of `0`, meaning the owner cannot withdraw from the surplus funds.
+Most projects use a surplus allowance of `0`, meaning the owner cannot withdraw surplus funds.

-### Tokenomics

-#### Payments

-When a Juicebox project is paid, it issues project tokens to the payer.
-The project's ruleset determines what exactly happens:

-1. The ruleset's _weight_ determines the number of tokens minted per unit of payment.
-A project with ETH accounting and a weight of `100000000000000000000` (100 with 18 decimals) will mint 100 tokens per ETH paid while that ruleset is active.
-2. The ruleset's _reserved rate_ determines what portion of the tokens go to the payer and what portion is set aside for a list of reserved recipients.
-For example, with a 30% reserved rate, a 1 ETH payment would mint 70 tokens for the payer and 30 tokens for the reserved token recipients.
-Reserved recipients can be wallets or other projects.
+### Payments, Tokens, and Redemptions

+Juicebox project can receive funds in two ways:

+1. Funds can simply be added to a project's balance in a terminal with [`JBMultiTerminal.addToBalanceOf(…)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol).
+2. More often, a project is paid with [`JBMultiTerminal.pay(…)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol), minting credits or tokens for the payer or a beneficiary they specify.

+By default, the [`JBTokens`](https://github.com/Bananapus/nana-core/blob/main/src/JBTokens.sol) contract tracks credit balances for a project's payers.
+Credits are a simple accounting mechanism – they can be transferred with [`JBController.transferCreditsFrom(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBController.sol#L686), or redeemed with [`JBMultiTerminal.redeemTokensOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol#L355) (redeeming reclaims some funds from the project's terminal – read more under [*Redemptions*](#redemptions)).

+A project's creator can call [`JBController.deployERC20For(…)`](https://github.com/Bananapus/nana-core/blob/main/src/JBController.sol#L620) to deploy a [`JBERC20`](https://github.com/Bananapus/nana-core/blob/main/src/JBERC20.sol) token for their project which can be traded on exchanges, used for on-chain voting (`JBERC20` implements `ERC20Votes`), and more.
+From then on, [`JBTokens`](https://github.com/Bananapus/nana-core/blob/main/src/JBTokens.sol) will track balances in both credits *and* the ERC-20 token.
+Credit holders can use [`JBController.claimTokensFor(…)`](https://github.com/Bananapus/nana-core/blob/main/src/JBController.sol#L664) to exchange their credits for the ERC-20 tokens, and like credits, tokens can be redeemed with [`JBMultiTerminal.redeemTokensOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol#L355).

+Project creators can bring their own token as long as it implements [`IJBToken`](https://github.com/Bananapus/nana-core/blob/main/src/interfaces/IJBToken.sol), and set it as their project's token using [`JBController.setTokenFor(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBController.sol#L647).

+When someone pays a project, the number of credits or tokens they receive is determined by the ruleset:

+1. If the payment is not in the ruleset's *base currency* ([`JBRulesetMetadata.baseCurrency`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBRulesetMetadata.sol)), use [`JBPrices`](https://github.com/Bananapus/nana-core/blob/main/src/JBPrices.sol) to figure out how much the payment is worth in terms of the base currency.
+For example, if the base currency is USD and the payment is in ETH, use an ETH/USD price feed (like [`JBChainlinkV3PriceFeed`](https://github.com/Bananapus/nana-core/blob/main/src/JBChainlinkV3PriceFeed.sol)) to convert the payment to USD.
+2. The value, now expressed in terms of the base currency, gets multiplied by the ruleset's *weight* ([`JBRuleset.weight`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBRuleset.sol)) to determine the number of credits or tokens that will be minted.
+3. The number of credits or tokens the beneficiary receives is then reduced by the ruleset's *reserved rate* ([`JBRulesetMetadata.reservedRate`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBRulesetMetadata.sol) expressed as a fraction out of [`JBConstants.MAX_RESERVED_RATE`](https://github.com/Bananapus/nana-core/blob/main/src/libraries/JBConstants.sol)).
+For example, if the reserved rate is 20%, the beneficiary will receive 80% of the tokens minted by the payment.
+The remaining 20% is reserved for a list of reserved splits which are managed by [`JBSplits`](https://github.com/Bananapus/nana-core/blob/main/src/JBSplits.sol) (just like [payout splits](#payouts)).

-3. If the ruleset queue is empty and a ruleset is cycling (re-starting each time it ends), the ruleset's _decay rate_ automatically reduces the weight each cycle.
+If the ruleset queue is empty and a ruleset is cycling (re-starting each time it ends), the ruleset's _decay rate_ ([`JBRuleset.decayRate`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBRuleset.sol), expressed as a fraction out of [`JBConstants.MAX_DECAY_RATE`](https://github.com/Bananapus/nana-core/blob/main/src/libraries/JBConstants.sol)) automatically reduces the weight each cycle.
 With a 5% decay rate, the weight gets reduced to 95% of its initial value in the second cycle, 90.25% in the third, and so on.
-This can be used to reward early supporters for taking on more risk without manually queuing new cycles.
+This can be used to reward early supporters for taking on more risk without the need to manually queue new cycles.

 #### Redemptions

-Project tokens can be redeemed to reclaim some funds from the treasury.
-Only funds not being used for payouts (surplus funds) are available for redemption, so a project with unlimited payouts can't be redeemed from.
-Redemptions are influenced by the ruleset's _redemption rate_:
+Credits and project tokens can be redeemed to reclaim some funds from the treasury with [`JBMultiTerminal.redeemTokensOf(...)`](https://github.com/Bananapus/nana-core/blob/main/src/JBMultiTerminal.sol#L355).
+Only funds not being used for payouts (surplus funds) are available for redemption, so if a project's combined payout limits exceed its combined terminal balances, it can't be redeemed from.
+Redemptions are influenced by the ruleset's _redemption rate_ ([`JBRulesetMetadata.redemptionRate`](https://github.com/Bananapus/nana-core/blob/main/src/structs/JBRulesetMetadata.sol), expressed as a fraction out of [`JBConstants.MAX_REDEMPTION_RATE`](https://github.com/Bananapus/nana-core/blob/main/src/libraries/JBConstants.sol)):

 1. With a 0% redemption rate, redemptions are turned off.
 2. With a 100% redemption rate, redemptions are 1:1 — somebody redeeming 10% of all project tokens will receive 10% of the surplus funds.